Fernand Backes

-Fernand Backes (born January 30, 1930, in Differdange) was a boxer from Luxembourg.
+Fernand Backes (born 30 January 1930 in Differdange) is a Luxembourgish former boxer.
 Backes was member of the Luxembourgish Olympic team at the 1952 Summer Olympics in Helsinki.
 After a bye in the first round of the light-welterweight division, he was eliminated in the second round by Belgian Jean-Louis Paternotte.
 In 2008 he was promoted to the rank of Chevalier in the Order of Merit of the Grand Duchy of Luxembourg.